ajunravi123/Course-Backend/readme.md

 Modify the routes/route.py file to define your API endpoints and logic.
 Define Pydantic models in separate files or inline to validate request/response data.
 Update the requirements.txt file if you add or remove dependencies.
+Use pytest to validate the test cases.
+Which is in test_main.py file